usnistgov/ndn-dpdk/iface/ethport/README.md

 ### RxFlow

 RxFlow is a hardware-accelerated receive path.
-It uses one or more RX queues per face, and creates a *flow* via rte\_flow API to steer incoming frames to those queues (implemented in `C.EthFlowPattern` struct).
+It uses one or more RX queues per face, and creates a *flow* via rte\_flow API to steer incoming frames to those queues (implemented in `C.EthFlowDef` struct).
 The hardware performs header matching; there is minimal checking on software side.

 ### RxTable